jpillora/chisel/README.md

     provide a certificate notification email by setting CHISEL_LE_EMAIL.

     --tls-ca, a path to a PEM encoded CA certificate bundle or a directory holding multiple PEM encode CA certificate bundle files, which is used to validate client connections.
 The provided CA certificates will be used instead of the system roots.
 This is commonly used to implement mutual-TLS.

+    --ldap-config, a path to a file containing the ldap authentication configuration.

     --pid Generate pid file in current working directory

     -v, Enable verbose logging